Explore this course:

 A selection of modules is available each year - some examples are below.
 There may be changes before you start your course.
 From May of the year of entry, formal programme regulations will be available in our Programme Regulations Finder.

-You will take three core modules and one approaches module.
+You will take these core modules

 You can find out more about staff working in your area of interest on our research strengths page.
 The exact availability of staff to supervise MA dissertations varies from year to year.